natemacfadden/natemacfadden/README.md

 ## LLM Agents & Reliability

 - **[cytools-agent](https://github.com/natemacfadden/cytools-agent)** - Makes small, untrustworthy open-weight models (e.g. `qwen3:8b`) reliably answer research-level questions with CYTools.
 The unique tools and terminology require careful RAG (SentenceTransformer and regex, the latter for niche terms) and carefully crafted tools.
-These tools are also exposed over over MCP.
+These tools are also exposed over MCP.
 - **[repo-review](https://github.com/natemacfadden/repo-review)** - LLM plugin/workflow that reviews a GitHub repo by spawning five lens-specialized sub-agents (performance, correctness, engineering, taste & positioning, documentation) that clone, build, run, test, and profile it.
 Exposed as a Claude Code plugin (invoke with `/repo-review:review <repo>`) and an opencode driver.

 ## CYTools